wjk5117/METRO/README.md

 Arduino IDE is used for programing the sensor array.

 1. Download and install [Arduino IDE](https://www.arduino.cc/en/software)
-2. Configure Arduino IDE for the Teensy 4.1 Development Board, according to the [official instruction](https://www.pjrc.com/teensy/td_download.html)
+2. Set up the Arduino IDE for the Teensy 4.1 Development Board, according to the [official instructions](https://www.pjrc.com/teensy/td_download.html).
-After this step, you can see the boad information when you click the Tools menu item:
+Once completed, you will be able to access board information by clicking on the 'Tools' menu.
   ![plot](./Img/teensy_arduino_configuration.png)

-3. Install the Adafruit MLX90393 Library for Arduino IDE:
+3. Install the Adafruit MLX90393 Library for the Arduino IDE:
     - Click 'Sketch' --> 'Include Library' --> 'Manage Libraries...'
     ![plot](./Img/sensor_arduino_library.png)
     - Search for Adafruit MLX90393, and install the Adafruit MLX90393 library: